rems-project/lem/README.md

 definitions from domain-specific tools, and for porting definitions between interactive theorem proving systems

-This is a preliminary release of Lem which is not yet feature complete.
-It is released under the BSD 3-clause license, with the exception of a few files derived from the OCaml, which are released under the GNU Library GPL.
+This is the development version of Lem, which is not yet feature complete.
+It is made available under the BSD 3-clause license, with the exception of a few files derived from the OCaml, which are under the GNU Library GPL.

 Lem depends on OCaml (http://caml.inria.fr/).
 Lem is tested against OCaml 3.12.1.
 Other versions might or might not work.